wolfpack-it/yii2-mandrill/README.md

 This has been done to offer a greater degree of flexibility to developers, see issues [#16](https://github.com/nickcv-ln/yii2-mandrill/issues/16) and [#19](https://github.com/nickcv-ln/yii2-mandrill/issues/19).

+Add support for the send_at and ip_pool options of mandrill.

 Installation
 ------------